 Toxic and Corrosive Gases

-The purchase of toxic and/or corrosive gases must be handled by Berkeley Lab staff.
-For additional information about the purchase of toxic and/or corrosive gases at the ALS, contact ALS Receiving.
+The purchase of toxic and/or corrosive gases must be handled by Berkeley Lab staff and will require review by the ALS Chemical Safety Specialist and possibly the LBNL EH&S Division or LBNL Security and Emergency Services.
+For additional information about the purchase of toxic and/or corrosive gases at the ALS, contact ALS Chemical Safety.